Simon Nessman: Achievements

 In 2011, Nessman was ranked the second most successful male model in the world behind Sean O'Pry on the models.com list of the Top 50 international male models.

 In 2013, Forbes ranked Nessman third on their The World's Highest-Paid Male Models list behind David Gandy and Sean O'Pry, second and first respectively.

 In 2014, Nessman was nominated for a Model Of The Year award.

 As of 2015, Nessman was featured on Models.com's list of Sexiest Men, Top Icons Men, and The Money Guys.
 In 2019 Nessman is featured on Supers Men, the highest rank male model can attain on Models.com.

 Personal life

-He is of Austrian and Scottish descent.
-Nessman currently lives at Vargas island near Tofino BC.
+Nessman currently lives at Vargas Island near Tofino, British Columbia.
 In July 2020, he married Romanian supermodel Andreea Diaconu.
+In May 2024, Andreea filed for divorce against Simon.
 Nessman has listed surfing as a passion.